Don’t listen to what your vet has to say about feeding your dog: vets know virtually nothing about animal nutrition.

 I graduated in 1992 from the University of Saskatchewan, College of Veterinary Medicine.
 I invested thousands of hours, training to diagnose and treat disease and perform surgery.
 There was training in pharmacology, anatomy, epidemiology and emergency care; my training covered nearly all aspects of veterinary medicine, including large and small animals.

-I was taught nearly nothing about nutrition and I am of the opinion that most veterinarians also know very little about nutrition because there’s almost no veterinary nutrition training in vet school.
+I was taught almost nothing about nutrition … and I believe that’s true of most other veterinarians too.
+They know very little about nutrition because there’s almost no veterinary nutrition training in vet school.

-My education came from the food company representatives; those that sponsored events while I was a student, and later the food reps that visited the veterinary practices I worked in.
+My education came from the food company representatives.
+The manufacturers sponsored events while I was a student, and later the food reps visited the veterinary practices I worked in.

-The food reps encouraged veterinarians to sell their ‘veterinary only’ food, as it was deemed exclusive, and could be sold with a higher mark up.
-It was seen as a good way to add income to the practice, and get clients coming repeatedly back through the door.
-I was told that the pet food was ‘good quality’, backed by ‘scientific research’, and so much better than those grocery store brands.
+The food reps encouraged veterinarians to sell their “veterinary only” food.
+It was deemed exclusive, and could be sold with a higher mark-up.
+It was seen as a good way to add income to the practice, and get clients coming repeatedly back to buy more.
+I was told that the pet food was “good quality,” backed by “scientific research,” and so much better than those grocery store brands.

-As a veterinarian, from university to conferences, the food company representatives told me repeatedly to avoid home diets and raw feeding as these were ‘unbalanced’ and potentially harmful.
+Throughout my veterinary career, from university to conferences, the food company representatives told me repeatedly to avoid home diets and raw feeding as these were unbalanced and potentially harmful.

 Then came the huge 2007 pet food recall.
-Over 5,600 pet food items were recalled in 2007, thanks to the chemicals melamine and cyanuric acid which were imported in corn gluten, rice gluten, and wheat gluten.
+Over 5,600 pet food items were recalled that year, thanks to the chemicals melamine and cyanuric acid that were imported in corn gluten, rice gluten, and wheat gluten.

 These chemicals caused kidney disease and kidney failure in dogs and cats.
 More than 4,633 pets were reported dead in the PetConnection database.
 In total, over 14,000 pets had been reportedly affected in some way or another by the tainted food.

 Veterinarians claim not to be influenced by the reps, but clearly they are.
 Not just in nutrition, but in the use of pharmaceutical drugs.
-There are many less expensive generic versions of some pretty big name pharmaceuticals that are not being prescribed.
+There are many less expensive generic versions of some pretty big name medications … but the generics aren’t often prescribed.

-Over 4000 dead dogs and cats, and over 15,000 sick pets as a result of “balanced” commercial pet food.
+Yet there were more than 4000 dead dogs and cats, and more than 15,000 sick pets as a result of “balanced” commercial pet food.

 The Panel found Dr. Jones’ statements to be manipulative, unverifiable and in extremely poor taste.
 The effect of his statements was to shed unfavorable light on the profession as a whole.
 The tone was haughty, sarcastic and derogatory.
 The panel finds that Dr. Jones violated ss 8, 26, and 27 of the Code of Ethics (Bylaws).

-Clearly many of my former colleagues do not agree with my beliefs, but they can’t impose those on you.
-You are free to feed your dog what you feel is the healthiest food, despite what your veterinarian may say.
+Clearly, many of my former colleagues don’t agree with my beliefs, but they can’t impose those on you.
+As a dog owner, you’re free to feed your dog what you feel is the healthiest food … despite what your veterinarian may say.

-Over the last nearly 20 years of veterinary practice, I have seen thousands of dogs and spent much time thinking about disease and what is causing it.
+Over the last nearly 20 years of veterinary practice, I’ve seen thousands of dogs and spent much time thinking about disease and what’s causing it.
 There are many reasons for the increasingly common serious dog diseases, but I believe the biggest single factor is food.

-Good Nutrition Is Key To The Health Of Our Dogs
+Good Nutrition Is Key To Your Dog’s Health

 The best way for you to understand this is by thinking about your own health.

-If you are to eat a varied, balanced diet, rich in fruits and vegetables – those from the outside aisles – you are far more likely to be healthy and avoid disease.
+- If you eat a varied, balanced diet, rich in fresh foods from the outside aisles, you’re far more likely to be healthy and avoid disease.

-If you primarily eat from the inside aisles, the pop, chips, cans and bags, you are far more likely to be sick.
+- If you primarily eat the pop, chips, cans and bags from the inside ailes, you’re far more likely to get sick.

-Our dogs are no different, yet most dogs are exclusively fed from the inside aisles; dry, unvaried, non-nutritious kibble.
-Feeding a natural, varied, healthy diet is one of, if not the single most important, changes that you as a pet owner can make for the long term health of your pet.
+Our dogs are no different, yet most dogs are exclusively fed from the inside aisles … dry, unvaried, non-nutritious kibble.
+Feeding a natural, varied, healthy diet is the single most important change that you as a pet owner can make for the long term health of your pet.

 Our dogs’ ancestors ate much differently in the wild.
 Dogs consumed their entire prey and their diet was rich and varied.
 The bones they chewed on helped keep their teeth clean.